Quotations and Allusions in

 » I Corinthians 13:4; see note to VI.34, below.

 the Victorian novelists … is love (of this sort) really enough?

 » “Victorian” refers to the reign of Queen Victoria (1837-1901) of the United Kingdom.
-Perhaps Lewis was especially thinking of William Makepeace Thackeray (1811-1863); commenting on Thackeray’s novel Henry Esmond in a 1942 letter to Owen Barfield (Collected Letters II, 530) he wrote,
+Perhaps Lewis was especially thinking of William Makepeace Thackeray (1811-1863).
+Commenting on Thackeray’s novel Henry Esmond in a 1942 letter to Owen Barfield (Collected Letters II, 530) Lewis wrote,

 What a detestable woman is Lady Castlewood: and yet I believe Thackeray means us to like her on the ground that all her actions spring from “love”.
 This love is, in his language “pure” i.e. it is not promiscuous or sensual.
 It is none the less a wholly uncorrected natural passion, idolatrous and insatiable.
 Was that the great 19th century heresy – that “pure” or “noble” passions didn’t need to be crucified & re-born but wd. of themselves lead to happiness?
 Yet one sees it makes Lady C. disastrous both as a wife & a mother and is a source of misery to herself and all whom she meets.

 Lewis’s rhetorical question seems to refer to the “poem called Love is Enough” by William Morris (a Victorian poet), mentioned at the beginning of chapter VI and alluded to in VI.6.
 See note to VI.1, below.